validmeasures/validmeasures.github.io/_posts/2015-07-09-spatial-mapping-of-nutrition-programming-phase1.md

 <td>Provide geographically-linked health and demographic data from The DHS Program and the U.S. Census Bureau for mapping in a geographic information system (GIS)</td>
 </tr>
 <tr>
-<td>Mapping for results initiative (Gigler, Tanner & Kiess, 2011)<br />
+<td>Mapping for results initiative (Gigler, Tanner & Kiess, 2011)
 The World Bank <a href="http://maps.worldbank.org/maps/">http://maps.worldbank.org/maps/</a></td>
 <td>The World Bank</td>
 <td>World Bank countries</td>
-<td>Better monitor their impact on people; Improve aid effectiveness and coordination;<br />
+<td>Better monitor their impact on people; Improve aid effectiveness and coordination;
-Enhance transparency and social accountability;<br />
+Enhance transparency and social accountability;
 Empower citizens and other stakeholders to provide direct feedback on project results</td>
 </tr>
 <tr>
-<td>Sudan Simple Spatial Sampling Method (S3M) Survey<br />
+<td>Sudan Simple Spatial Sampling Method (S3M) Survey
 Sudan Federal Ministry of Health, UNICEF, Brixton Health, Valid International</td>
 <td>DFID, Government of Japan, Government of France, Government of Denmark, Government of Switzerland, OFDA</td>
 <td>Sudan</td>
-<td>Obtain data for basic health, WASH and nutrition indicators for small areas (at sub-locality level) to allow mapping of results to show geographical areas of highest need and ‘hot-spots’<br />
+<td>Obtain data for basic health, WASH and nutrition indicators for small areas (at sub-locality level) to allow mapping of results to show geographical areas of highest need and ‘hot-spots’
 Enable better targeting of existing interventions and will inform program expansion.</td>
 </tr>
 <tr>
 <td>Niger CMAM Coverage Survey using S3M Institute of National Statistics, UNICEF, Valid International</td>
 <td>UNICEF Niger</td>
 <td>5 regions of Niger</td>
-<td>Produce high resolution map of CMAM coverage in 5 regions of Niger<br />
+<td>Produce high resolution map of CMAM coverage in 5 regions of Niger
 Produce high resolution map of IYCF indicators in 5 regions of Niger</td>
 </tr>
 <tr>